MRCardoso/code-lumen/README.md

     * Entitie: is responsible by manipulation and persists of the data
 * View: render the response of the Controller
 * Route: makes the intermediation from request(view) and response(controller)

+### thank you very much 'code.education' for more this knowledge acquired